Swiss nobility: Neuchâtel

 Originally seigneurs, the rulers Neuchâtel became counts in the late 13th century and assumed the rank of prince in 1618.
 Since the princes frequently ennobled their burghers as a reward for civil service, the Swiss Heraldic archives list more than a hundred aristocratic families with ties to the principality, most of them ennobled after 1500.
-Older families include D'Arens, Dapifer, Du Donjon, or D'Estavayer.
+Older families include Genf, D'Arens, Dapifer, Du Donjon, or D'Estavayer.

 Geneva

 Since the Reformation the Republic of Geneva did not officially recognise the nobility as an organised corps.
 There were families of old nobility, families of "integration nobility", families who were ennobled abroad, and a great number of noble families refuge at the time of the Reformation.

 However, contrary to the generally accepted ideas, the Republic of Geneva made use of its capacity to ennoble.
 It is in particular what it did on 20 August 1680 by ennobling with a title of count the Noblet family.